 Onward & upward with the Sekt pyramid!

 Today Sekt is one of the major trends in Austria’s wine sector.
-The three-tiered Sekt pyramid for Austrian Sekt with protected designation of origin (Sekt mit geschützter Ursprungsbezeichnung, abbreviated Sekt g.U.) created in 2015 offers consumers clear orientation.
-The category Sekt g.U.
-Klassik implies freshness and good cheer – just plain fizzy fun.
-Sekt g.U.
-Reserve requires a significantly longer maturation time on the lees (eighteen months), and bottle fermentation is mandatory.
+The Sekt pyramid for Austrian Sekt with protected designation of origin and with 3 categories (Sekt mit geschützter Ursprungsbezeichnung, Sekt Austria (PDO)) created in 2015 offers consumers clear orientation.
+The category Sekt Austria (PDO) implies freshness and good cheer – just plain fizzy fun.
+Sekt Austria Reserve (PDO) requires a significantly longer maturation time on the lees (eighteen months), and bottle fermentation is mandatory.
 Here, we are roughly playing in the same league as Spumante, Cava and French Crémant.
-And at the apex of the pyramid, Sekt g.U.
-Grosse Reserve lays claim to equal footing with the finest sparkling wines in the world like Franciacorta and champagne.
-These three categories of Austrian Sekt g.U can be recognised at a glance by the red-white-red banderole on the top of the bottle.
+And at the apex of the pyramid, Sekt Austria Grosse Reserve (PDO) lays claim to equal footing with the finest sparkling wines in the world like Franciacorta and champagne.
+These three categories of Sekt Austria can be recognised at a glance by the red-white-red banderole on the top of the bottle.

 In any case, it is well worthwhile to stay tuned and discover the achievements of the new generation of Austria’s Sekt producers, and to support them – with any everyday opportunity as well as on festive occasions.